10 Topic Ideas to Jump-start Internal Newsletter Campaign

 06. Show don’t tell

-You are not limited to words.
-Tell a story using videos and photos.
-Ask a different staff member every week to create a vlog about their day at work.
+You are not limited to words, tell a story using videos and photos.
+For instance, ask a different staff member every week to create a vlog about their day at work.

 07. Start a challenge

 Remember the Ice Bucket Challenge?
-You could start a challenge of your own to call attention to a cause close to your heart or company’s philosophy.
+Likewise, you could start a challenge of your own to call attention to a cause close to your heart or company’s philosophy.
 Include updates and videos covering the challenge with your newsletters.